Get in Touch

 Exercise/Case Study

-• Learn to respond, rather than react
+• Learning to respond rather than react

-• Open, leading and closed questions
+• Open, leading, and closed questions

 • The Funnel technique